soeren97/EtilbudsavisHomeAssistant/README.md

 7. **Deactivate Virtual Environment (If Created):**
 `conda deactivate`

-## Etilbuds Avis API key and secret
-To use this integration an API key and secret is needed these can be obtained here: https://tjek.com/apis-and-sdks

 ### Additional Notes:
 - **Virtual Environment:** Creating a virtual environment is a good practice to isolate project dependencies from other projects and the system Python environment.
 - **pip Install:** The `pip install .` command installs the necessary packages specified in the `setup.py` file from the current directory.
 - **requirements** The required packages can be found in the `setup.py` file as the variable `INSTALL_REQQUIRES`.